tektutor/java-microservices-oct-2022/README.md

 # Developing Spring Boot Microservices with ReactJS Frontend
+This repository has the code samples developed while delivering the Spring Boot Microservices with ReactJS Training.

 ## For your Corporate Training/Consulting requirements, you may reach out to me
 <pre>